A narcissists smirk is an almost irritating, arrogant, conceited, smug look. It’s an offensive smugness.

 - When they manage to provoke Reactions from you, so they can twist the story and blame everything on you.

-- When they think they have got one over on you, when they believe they have gotten away with their behaviour.
+- When they think they have got one over on you when they believe they have gotten away with their behaviour.

 - When they’ve dupped someone, duper’s delight when they believe they’ve got away with manipulating or exploiting someone.

-For survivors feelings emotions such as Resentment, which is a normal emotion, especially after this kind of experience, resentment can cause people to smirk when they don’t want to show the resentment.
-Still, for a moment it appears on their face, survivors of narcissistic abuse can show the smirk especially when we realise just how unfairly the narcissist has treated us, feelings like jealousy again it’s a universal emotion, and these emotions are very valid feelings with how much a narcissist puts you through, lies to you and exploits you, then walks off with your life, your belongings, leaving you feeling crushed this can also cause feelings such as anger and resentment directed towards the narcissist who has the power to provoke you.
+For survivors, feelings emotions such as Resentment, which is a normal emotion, especially after this kind of experience, resentment can cause people to smirk when they don’t want to show resentment.
+Still, for a moment it appears on their face, survivors of narcissistic abuse can show the smirk, especially when we realise just how unfairly the narcissist has treated us, feelings like jealousy, again it’s a universal emotion, and these emotions are very valid feelings with how much a narcissist puts you through, lies to you and exploits you, then walks off with your life, your belongings, leaving you feeling crushed this can also cause feelings such as anger and resentment directed towards the narcissist who has the power to provoke you.
 When what most people are looking for is justice.
 While you are in recovery, you may feel resentment towards them, as they have devalued you into feeling as though you weren’t enough, and you are still putting yourself below them, you may feel shame, feel daft, stupid, and you might be after revenge for all they’ve done to you.
 Therefore when we she karma hit justice served, survivors can also pull the smirk.
-Having contempt towards someone who tried to destroy everything about who you are doesn’t make you a narcissist, it doesn’t make you toxic.
+Having contempt towards someone who tried to destroy everything about who you are doesn’t make you a narcissist.
+It doesn’t make you toxic.
 It makes you human with emotions.
 Not all smirks have malicious intent.
-Some smirks are formed because when we see someone toxic, no longer getting away with their manipulative, toxic behaviour and justice being served.
+Some smirks are formed because when we see someone toxic, we no longer getting away with their manipulative, toxic behaviour and justice being served.
 There is no wrong about being happy when justice is served, yet society makes many feel like they would need to hide it.

 The narcissists smirk.